Recovery from Birth

 The proteins, electrolytes and collagen found in bone broths support repair and healing and also provide a source of nutrients, such as choline, to support the production of breast milk.

-Other foods that can help to rebuild strength after birth are those that are rich sources of minerals, such as iron and calcium.
+Other foods that can help to rebuild strength after birth are those that are rich sources of minerals, such as magnesium and calcium.

 Good sources are: